KB User's Guide - Documents Tab - MS Word to KB conversion

 This document contains some strategies for converting Microsoft Word documents into KB documents.

-Copying and pasting from Word to the KB WYSIWYG editor seldom works seamlessly.
+Copying and pasting from MS Word to the Classic KB WYSIWYG editor seldom works seamlessly.
 It often pulls in a lot of extra formatting, including Microsoft-proprietary tags and attributes that could keep your text from displaying correctly in all browsers.

-Rather than copying and pasting directly from an MS Word doc into the KB WYSIWYG Design editor, it is recommended that you use one of the following methods to convert the text into HTML.
+Rather than copying and pasting directly from an MS Word doc into the Classic KB WYSIWYG Design editor, it is recommended that you use one of the following methods to convert the text into HTML.

 Text and Code Editing Software: Copy text from MS Word to a text/ code editing software.
 This will remove most of the MS Word formatting.
 Next, copy that into KB document Editor and manually recreate the formatting.
 In this case no HTML is generated.
 We recommend Notepad ++ for Windows and Text Wrangler for Mac.